-The wine label is called Sempre Vive Latin for “Always Alive”.
-This is a tribute to the grape even when its in wine form in the bottle – an homage to the constant changes that wines undergo during their life.
+Romeo Cellars produces wines bottled under the brand, Sempre Vive, Latin for “Always Alive”.
+This is a tribute to the grape even when it has been converted to wine and is in the bottle – an homage to the constant changes that wines undergo during their life.
 Wine is not static; they constantly change with color, aroma, flavor and texture.
-Sempre Vive can also be construed as being a tribute to the land the supports these vineyards as well as the variety of plants and animals which live on this particular property (especially on the wooded knoll).
-Fruit from the vineyards was used by nearby Chateau Montelena for many years and when the Romeo’s purchased the property in 1997 they slowly phased out growing contracts and started using the grapes for their own wine.
+Sempre Vive can also be construed as being a tribute to the land that supports these vineyards as well as the variety of plants and animals which live on this particular property (especially on the wooded knoll).
+Fruit from the vineyards was used by nearby Chateau Montelena for many years and when the Romeo’s purchased the property in 1997 they slowly phased out growing contracts and began using the grapes for their own wine.
 All their red varietals are sourced from this estate property and the white varietals (Sauvignon Blanc and a Chardonnay) are purchased from various premium vineyards.

 The oldest block in their Calistoga vineyard dates to 1971 and is an unidentified clone of Cabernet Sauvignon.
 This clone produces excellent fruit so they have cultured and propagated additional vines and named it after their son.
 Today they still produce wine from these old vines and appropriately call it “old vine Cabernet”.
 Unlike select other wine regions there are very few old vines per vine capita in the Napa Valley – especially of Cabernet Sauvignon.
 Vines in general in the Napa Valley do not last much beyond 20 to 25 years.
 Often they are removed because of lowered yields or due to various disease.

 We tried an older Eugenia Cabernet Sauvignon that was blended with 8% Petit Verdot.
 This wine has delicate aromas of cherry and some cedar which follows through stronger in the palate.
 The finish is long and smooth.
 The 2002 Romeo Cellars Miscella (an Italian verb for blending) is a clonal Cabernet Sauvignon blend which also includes 15% Petit Verdot.
 Merlot lovers often think this wine has characteristics of Merlot even though there is no Merlot juice here!
 The rich fruit flavors of blackberry carry through the entire palate.

 In 2008 Frank and Eugenia purchased an old carriage house (dates from 1885) on Lincoln Ave in downtown Calistoga.
-After a number of years of planning, Romeo Cellars opened a tasting room in downtown Calistoga in early 2014.
+After a number of years of remodeling, Romeo Cellars opened their tasting room in early 2014.
 Not only is the tasting room located on this property but also serves as a small weekend house for the Romeos.
-In addition, unlike most urban tasting rooms, this space has plenty of outdoor seating is available and with lush landscaping surrounding, its hard to tell you are actually on main street in downtown Calistoga!
-A full commercial kitchen is on site; events can be catered with advance notice – 24 seats are on the property – when the weather is nice this is a great place to enjoy their wines.
-Oh and a pizza oven and a portable bar are located outside of the tasting room – on select days, seasonally, Romeo Cellars offers their “perfect pizza pairing” experience.
+In addition, unlike most urban tasting rooms, this space has plenty of outdoor seating available and with lush landscaping surrounding, its hard to tell you are actually on main street in downtown Calistoga.
+A full commercial kitchen is on site; events can be catered with advance notice.
+A pizza oven and a portable bar are located outside of the tasting room – on select days, seasonally, Romeo Cellars offers their “perfect pizza pairing” experience.